-Merrill decides to go home by stopping at every one of his neighbors’ houses, and swimming across their swimming pools.
-Each time he gets to a new house, he asks the homeowner for a drink.
-And then he jumps into their pool.
+Merrill decides to go home by stopping at every one of his neighbors’ houses and swimming across their swimming pools.
+Each time he gets to a new place, he asks the homeowner for a drink.
+And then he jumps into their collection.

-He begs her for a drink, she refuses, and he jumps into her pool, swims across and leaves the house.
-Then, he heads over to the next house, jumps into the pool, swims across, makes it to the next house, but when he jumps into that pool, the water is frozen.
+He begs her for a drink, she refuses, and he jumps into her pool, swims across, and leaves the house.
+Then, he heads over to the next place, jumps into the pool, swims across, makes it to the next home, but when he jumps into that pool, the water is frozen.

-Merrill, who has been in some kind of altered reality, due to his drinking, finally snaps out of it.
+Merrill, who has been in some altered reality due to his drinking, finally snaps out of it.

 He shouted, pounded on the door, tried to force it with his shoulder, and then, looking in at the windows, saw that place was empty.

 This allegorical short story is about alcoholism.
-The water in the swimming pool, as well as Merrill “swimming” across different pools to get home, symbolize the story of a raging alcoholic who drinks and drinks, while the years pass him by.
+The water in the swimming pool and Merrill “swimming” across different banks to get home symbolize the story of a raging alcoholic who drinks and drinks while the years pass him by.

-By the end of the story, Merrill suffers from dementia, which is a symptom of alcoholic wet brain (Wernicke-Korsakoff syndrome).
+By the end of the story, Merrill has dementia, a symptom of an alcoholic wet brain (Wernicke-Korsakoff syndrome).
 This disease affects alcoholics in the later stages of drinking, and unless they get help, death is around the corner.

-Incidentally, the author was an alcoholic, who suffered from major depressive disorder.
-Cheever became sober at the age of 65 in 1975, and stayed sober until his death from cancer in 1982.
+Incidentally, the author was an alcoholic who suffered from a major depressive disorder.
+Cheever became sober at the age of 65 in 1975 and stayed sober until his cancer death in 1982.